Battle of Dograi: Preliminaries

 Prior to the main battle, the Indian Army's 3 Jat battalion had already tried to capture Dograi on 6 September 1965 but had to abandon its positions as they could not be reinforced due to strafing of supply lines by aircraft of the Pakistan Air Force.

-Between 6 September and 20 September, numerous attempts were made to capture Dograi, but were unsuccessful due to the position having been reinforced by the Pakistan Army.
+Between 6 and 20 September, numerous attempts were made to capture Dograi, but were unsuccessful due to the position having been reinforced by the Pakistan Army.

-On 20 September, the 3 Jat unit, consisting of over 500 men and commanded by Lt.
-Col. Desmond Hayde was tasked with capturing the position.
+On 20 September, the 3 Jat unit, consisting of over 500 men and commanded by Lieutenant Colonel Desmond Hayde was tasked with capturing the position.

 The defending Pakistani force was composed of troops from 16 Punjab, 3 Pashtun, consisting of over 900 men.
-16 Punjab was commanded by Lt.
-Col J.F.
+16 Punjab was commanded by Lieutenant Colonel J.F.
 Golwalla.

 Reconnaissance patrols reported that Dograi was well fortified with pillboxes and buildings in the built-up region to cover all axes.
 The Pakistani infantry battalion had placed two Light Machine Guns in each infantry section, and the assaulting Indian forces were expecting to confront a lot of resistance.
-Heavy mining and wires also made the approaches extremely hazardous.
+Heavy mining and wire also made the approaches extremely hazardous.

 The battle

 The 3 Jat battalion advanced at night on the flanks of the Pakistani position and launched its attack.
 Despite the unexpected attack taking Pakistani troops by surprise, fighting was intense and fierce, initially with guns and grenades, and then with bayonets and finally with bare hands.
-After 27 hours of nonstop combat and flushing out operations, the Pakistani troops surrendered and abandoned the position.
+After 27 hours of nonstop combat and flushing-out operations, the Pakistani troops fled from their positions.
 The Indian forces advanced until the eastern banks of the Icchogil canal, just a few hours before the UN-brokered ceasefire came into effect.

 Result

 The battle resulted in India's capture of Dograi just a day before ceasefire was announced and was used as a valuable bargaining chip in the Tashkent negotiations.

-The battle is commemorated by the Indian Army as it was a battle where 550 Indian troops successfully captured a fortified position from over double the number of well entrenched defenders.
+The battle is commemorated by the Indian Army as 550 Indian troops successfully captured a fortified position from over double the number of well entrenched defenders.

-For gallantry, the Indian Army awarded four MVCs, 4 VrC, 7 Sena Medals, 12 Mention in Dispatches and 11 COAS Commendation Cards.
+For gallantry, the Indian Army awarded three MVCs, 4 VrC, 7 Sena Medals, 12 Mention in Dispatches and 11 COAS Commendation Cards.